mblue9/biocedam-cofest-2025/README.md

 We’re also keen to explore future approaches, such as how [**Model Context Protocols (MCPs)**](https://modelcontextprotocol.io/introduction) might help LLMs access package metadata, and to hear from domain specialists on which terms best describe tools in their fields.

-While our current tooling uses EDAM, we know EDAM alone doesn’t cover everything, input from people experienced in combining ontologies (like Wikidata or domain vocabularies) would be very welcome.
+While our current tooling uses EDAM, we know EDAM alone doesn’t cover everything.
+Input from people experienced in combining ontologies (like Wikidata or domain vocabularies) would be very welcome.

 ## Goals